angular/angular/modules/angular2/docs/core/01_templates.md

 ## Inline Templates

 Data binding allows updating the DOM's properties, but it does not allow for changing of the DOM structure.
-To change DOM structure we need the ability to define child templates, and than instantiat these templates into Views.
+To change DOM structure we need the ability to define child templates, and then instantiate these templates into Views.
 The Views can than be inserted and removed as needed to change the DOM structure.

 <table>